Fishing Report Date: 07-16-2014

 a guided trip with Wallace

 Boulder Creek is one of Boulder’s most prized possessions, running from Barker Reservoir through town past the campus of CU and out into the flats of Colorado.
 From start to finish this is a fine trout fishery full of wild browns, rainbows, and even some colorful brookies up towards the town of Nederland.
 If you can really devote some time to fishing the creek there are even a few cutthroats to be found.
 Go for the Boulder Creek grand slam!

-The creek is full of oportunistic fish that are eager to take a dry and be on the lookout for the caddis, BWO’s and great terrestrial fishing.
+The creek is full of opportunistic fish that are eager to take a dry fly, so take advantage of the great caddis, blue wing olive and terrestrial fishing.
 The midges that call Boulder Creek home are active all year and are always a safe bet come the colder months of the year.
 This is a great chance to get out and test some of those midge patterns that you have been drooling over all winter.
 The caddis hatches on the creek makes for some of the best evening fishing Boulder has to offer.
-A simple dry with a dropper hanging off the back will light up fish all day long and into the night.
+A simple dry fly with a dropper hanging off the back will light up fish all day long and into the night.

 The creek fishes well from start to finish, hitting bigger browns outside of town, or even in town, more rainbows than you can stick in one day up in the canyon and brookies that will keep you grinning until dark near the upper stretches of the creek.
-The fish size averages around 8in, but there are plenty of larger fish to be had in the river.
-It should also be noted that the creek is catch and release so please put fish back into the water as quick as possible.
+The fish size averages around 8in, but there are plenty of larger fish to be had in the creek.